 X. To determine if any biomarkers are associated with safety signals.

 OUTLINE: Patients are randomized to 1 of 3 arms.

-ARM A: Patients receive trastuzumab intravenously (IV) over approximately 30-90 minutes on days 1 and 15 and vinorelbine tartrate IV over 6-10 minutes on days 1, 8, and 15.
+ARM A: Patients receive trastuzumab or biosimilar intravenously (IV) on days 1 and 15 and vinorelbine tartrate IV over 6-10 minutes on days 1, 8, and 15.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 Patients with disease progression, may crossover and receive trastuzumab IV over approximately 30-90 minutes on days 1 and 15, utomilumab IV over 60 minutes on days 1, and avelumab IV over 60 minutes on days 1 and 15.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-ARM C: Patients receive trastuzumab IV over approximately 30-90 minutes on days 1 and 15, vinorelbine tartrate IV over 6-10 minutes on days 1, 8 and 15, utomilumab IV over 60 minutes on day 1, and avelumab IV over 60 minutes on days 1 and 15.
+ARM C: Patients receive trastuzumab or biosimilar IV over on days 1 and 15, vinorelbine tartrate IV over 6-10 minutes on days 1, 8 and 15, utomilumab IV over 60 minutes on day 1, and avelumab IV over 60 minutes on days 1 and 15.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.